Kylyote/bootcamp-password/README.md

 Where I noticed I could improve on this project in particular was I did not branch and push code as much as I should.
 I got distracted by making code that functioned and reading up on functions.

+##Second Submission Changes
+Moved script.js and style.css to their own folders in Assets and removed Develop folder.

 # Sources

 Worked a little with Nedda Elsayed.
 She reminded me of the += command which helped shorten the code a little.